intoeetive/ee_threaded_comments/README.md

 # Threaded Comments

-Threaded Comment add-on for ExpressionEngine versions 3, 4, 5 and 6 enables nested comments on top of native Comment module and also provides custom comment fields.
+Threaded Comment add-on for ExpressionEngine versions 3, 4, 5, 6 and 7 enables nested comments on top of native Comment module and also provides custom comment fields.

+## #StandWithUkraine

+This add-on is provided free of charge, however I would like to use the opportunity to ask you to support Ukraine in its fight for freedom and democracy.
+If you use this add-on in commercial projects, please consider donating to [Hospitaliers](https://www.hospitallers.life/needs-hospitallers#pay-pal-2), [Come Back Alive](https://savelife.in.ua/en/donate-en/) or any other charity that helps Ukraine.

 ## Requirements

 ExpressionEngine 3.1.0 or later

+## Installation

+Copy the files into `/system/user/addons/threadedcomments/` folder on your server.
+Then wisit Add-Ons section in ExpressionEngine Control Panel and click Install next to Threaded Comments.

 ## Settings